The Different Types of Buy-Side Firms–and How to Choose One

 It was an amazing experience and made me realize that I wanted to become a career investor.
 Many of my fellow interns were heading to buyout firms–companies that try to acquire the majority of a late-stage company.
 It seemed like an area with lots of prestige (and high levels of compensation!), so that is what I, too, decided to go for.

-But, of course, to get a job at a buyout firm, we all knew that we needed to go through investment banking or consulting firm, or a similar role in financial services.
+But, of course, to get a job at a buyout firm, we all knew that we needed to go through investment banking a consulting firm, or a similar role in financial services.
 I chose investment banking and landed an internship, and then a full-time job, at Goldman Sachs in the Financial Institutions Group, covering asset management and financial technology clients.

 I enjoyed the people I worked with and the area I covered, but it wasn’t as intellectually engaging as I would have liked.
-So, after about a year, I started looking toward the buy-side.
+So, after about a year, I started looking toward the buy side.

 Due to my experience in banking and hearing that many buyout firms are just “banking 2.0,” I decided to aim for a more traditional growth equity shop instead.
 The interview process was tough, as expected, and many of the firms I was targeting weren’t hiring on the traditional timeline.
 Throughout the process, I learned more and more about the types of companies that these growth equity firms invest in, and for me, it wasn’t all that exciting.